zub1984/CNAND_nd064_C4_Observability/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

+![][40X_50X_SLI]

 ## Tracing our Flask App
 *TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.

-Here is the python file for trace code.
+["./reference-app/backend/app.py"] is the python file for trace code.

+* prerequisite
+- kubectl port-forward service/backend-service 8081:8081
+- kubectl port-forward -n observability service/my-traces-query --address 0.0.0.0 16686:16686

+* Generate traffic request for api endpoint

+for i in 1 2 3; do curl localhost:8081; done
+for i in 1 2 3 4 5 6 7 8 9; do curl localhost:8081/api; done

+for i in 1 2 3 4 5 6 7 8 9; do curl localhost:8081/star; done
+for i in 1 2 3; do curl localhost:8081/error_410; done
+for i in 1 2 3; do curl localhost:8081/error_500; done
+for i in 1 2 3; do curl localhost:8081/healthz; done

+![][flask_backend]

 ## Jaeger in Dashboards
 *TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.

+![][Jaeger_Dashboards]

 ## Report Error
 *TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue.

 TROUBLE TICKET

 Name: Error on "./reference-app/backend/app.py"

 Date: 04 Nov 2021, 09:29:23

-Subject: "/star" URL end point not working
+Subject: "/star" request end point failure

 Affected Area: "./reference-app/backend/app.py" line no 98

 Severity: Critical

-Description: When user access backend api with url end point "/star" with post request, it produce error and return 500 status code , possible because database setting is not properly configured.
+Description: When user access backend api with url end point "/star" with post request, it produce error 405 Method Not Allowed , possible because MongoDB database setting is not properly configured.

 ## Creating SLIs and SLOs
 * We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.